Seteeri/Particle/README.md

 Lisp OS/kernel (PID 1 might be an option); Protoform may be considered a top-down approach rather than a bottom-up approach.
 From a consumer perspective, the lower abstractions are becoming virtualized at the convenience of the user, i.e. web browser becoming a platform.
-However, the increase in the number of data breaches and security issues have kept the OS to remain an important factor.
+However, the increase in data breaches and security issues have not completely eroded the OS a key factor.

-It aims to integrate Wayland by provide the desktop as a node (plane) in 3D space, making Protoform a "meta-manager" around the desktop.
-Later, Protoform could be extended to allow windows to exist in 3D space (feasibility dependent upon performance), allowing for convergence.
+It aims to integrate Wayland by providing the desktop as a node (plane) in 3D space, making Protoform a "meta-manager" around the desktop.
+(It is possible to allow windows to exist in 3D space allowing for convergence, however memcpy performance limits the number of windows)

 Protoform integrates concepts from CLIs/shells/REPLs/notebooks, WMs/DEs,
 and mindmapping into a single 3D interface.